R-s0n/client-side-injections-part-2/find-programs/README.md

 - Random delays are included to avoid rate limiting
 - Results are appended to the output file as they're discovered
 - Press Ctrl+C to stop the tool gracefully
+- Connection errors during target testing are handled automatically - the tool continues running
+- Program data can be reused to save time and avoid unnecessary API calls
+- Each run creates a new results file with a unique timestamp
+- **The tool automatically prevents your system from going to sleep while running** - sleep mode is restored when you stop the tool